What To Do In Parma In 48 Hours

 3. Galleria Nazionale

 Spend your afternoon at the Galleria Nazionale, housed in the imposing Palazzo della Pilotta.
-The collection includes works by Correggio, Parmigianino, Leonardo da Vinci, Canaletto, and Van Dyck, making it a paradise for art lovers.
+The collection includes works by Correggio, Parmigianino, Leonardo da Vinci, Canaletto, and Van Dyck, making it a true paradise for art lovers.

 Day 2: Music, Food, and Italian Lifestyle